mattjavier/burger/README.md

 ## Usage

 Eat-Da-Burger is deployed using Heroku.
-It can be view [here](https://mysterious-everglades-88130.herokuapp.com/)
+It can be viewed [here](https://mysterious-everglades-88130.herokuapp.com/).

 ## Testing